Boris-Barboris/dpeq/README.md

     demarshalling functions require the QueryResult to have RowDescription.
     One of the 'blockToTuples' overloads does not, and is therefore recommended for folks of all ages.

+    quote:
+    "Query planning typically occurs when the Bind message is processed.
+If the prepared statement has no parameters, or is executed repeatedly, the server might save the created plan and re-use it during subsequent Bind messages for the same prepared statement.
+However, it will do so only if it finds that a generic plan can be created that is not much less efficient than a plan that depends on the specific parameter values supplied...
+      Once a portal exists, it can be executed using an Execute message.
+    The Execute message specifies the portal name (empty string denotes the unnamed portal)..."
     */
     portal.execute();